 In addition to providing high-quality, hands-on research opportunities, UT Southwestern faculty members realize that the most successful researchers have more than just excellent lab techniques.
 The UT Southwestern Amgen Scholars Program will bolster the Scholars’ future success with activities designed to: 1) promote scholarly advancement; 2) support professional growth; and 3) develop a “sense of community” to encourage the cohort learning model.
 Inclusivity is built into the structure of the program, and UT Southwestern will prioritize the success of its Amgen Scholars in an environment that builds confidence and community.

-Amgen Scholar’s benefits will include a $4,000 stipend, round-trip air travel to Dallas, housing, meal allowance, and paid expenses to attend the National Amgen Scholars Program Symposium in July.
+Amgen Scholar’s benefits will include a $4,000 stipend, round-trip air travel to Dallas, housing, meal allowance, and paid expenses to attend the North American Amgen Scholars Program Symposium in July.